 I’m using Git as the version control system for my projects for some time now.
 Since the graphical user interfaces are not very mature yet and I like having full control over everything, I’m using Git on the command line (i.e. Bash).
-In order to avoid entering the same commands all over again, I wrote some Bash aliases and functions which ease the use of Git.
+In order to avoid entering the same commands all over again, I wrote some Bash aliases and functions, which help me speed up my workflow.

 The simplified commands can be downloaded from my Github repository.
 Instructions for installing and usage can be found in the README.